franmer2/AzurePurviewChargeBackReport_Us/README.md

 # Create a chargeback report for Azure Purview

 I was led to create this report during a client project in order to track the costs of the different scans per collection.
-A sample of this report is available here
+A sample of this report is available [here](https://github.com/franmer2/AzurePurviewChargeBackReport_Us/tree/main/Power%20BI%20report).

 ***********************